ETAAcademy/ETAAcademy-Audit/Articles/12_Certora.md

 Formal verification, a mathematically rigorous approach to smart contract analysis, leverages propositional logic, predicate functions, and quantifiers (existential ∃ and universal ∀) to enable developers to precisely specify and systematically verify contract properties.

 Certora has built a comprehensive verification ecosystem around this methodology, centered on the Certora Prover, which follows a four-step workflow: specification authoring, condition generation, SMT solving, and counterexample analysis.
 Its domain-specific language, CVL, provides a full suite of tools—from basic syntax to advanced features like ghost variables, hook systems, and invariant mechanisms—while integrating seamlessly with Solidity.
-Additionally, Certora has extended its framework with specialized tools for other blockchain platforms, such as Sunbeam for Stellar, a customized Prover for Solana, and a general-purpose equivalence checker.
+Additionally, Certora has extended its framework with specialized tools for other blockchain platforms, such as Sunbeam for WebAssembly, a customized Prover for Solana, and a general-purpose equivalence checker.

 To address the inherent complexity of formal verification, Certora incorporates advanced strategies including over-approximation to avoid missed bugs, vacuity checks to ensure rule validity, performance optimizations to overcome bottlenecks, loop unrolling to bridge code-spec mismatches, and spec soundness validation to maintain reliability.